PashaCai/MSc-Creative-Making-Advanced-Final-Project/README.md

 # MSc-Creative-Making-Advanced-Final-Project
 Code_Blog_Essay for MSc Creative Making: Advanced Final Project

+To experience this web-based interactive installation, you need to download Code_Order in Disorder.

 <h2>Blog</h2>
 <h3>Introduction</h3>
 <p>If to someone had said to me before, "You'll learn about code and physical installations later on and use those things in your art installations."
 I would have laughed, I always felt I was a staunch advocate of traditional media and all the graphic work I did as an undergraduate made me embrace that idea even more, I never wanted to get out of that comfort zone.
 But one day when I realised the limitations of traditional media, I wanted to change.
 I wanted my work to be more interactive with the viewer, to communicate my ideas to the greatest extent possible, which traditional media could do in part, but as I learned more and more, I felt more and more powerless, so I turned from studying design to art, and then to what was 'beautiful'.
 But design, art and beauty all need a vehicle, a vehicle for diversity, and so I came to CCI.